 The Company calculates the capital requirement for operational risk through the use of the standard formula as reported in the Delegated Regulation (EU) 2015/35.

-Below the capital requirement for operational risk calculated through the use of Standard Form for the year 2017.
+Below shows the capital requirement for operational risk calculated through the use of Standard Formula for the year 2019.

-Table 5 - Operational Standard Formula
+Table 5 - Operational Standard Formula SCR